Juanita Broaddrick: Public and press reactions

-Because there was limited corroborating evidence for Broaddrick's allegation and she had previously filed a sworn statement saying there was no assault, some thought her allegation was not credible.
+Because there was limited corroborating evidence for Broaddrick's allegation and she had previously filed a sworn statement saying there was no assault, her allegation was not believed to be credible.
 As The New York Times summarized it in 1999, "There is no physical evidence to verify it.
 No one else was present during the alleged encounter in a Little Rock hotel room nearly 21 years ago.
 The hotel has since closed.
 And Mrs. Broaddrick denied the encounter in an affidavit in January 1998 in the Paula Jones case, in which she was known only as 'Jane Doe No. 5'.
 Through all those years, she refused to come forward.
 When pressed by the Jones lawyers, she denied the allegation.
 And now, she has recanted that denial."

 In March 1999 Slate magazine ran a much-cited article called "Is Juanita Broaddrick Telling the Truth?", that gave possible grounds upon which Broaddrick should be believed, or should not be believed, regarding each of a number of key points.
 On the disbelief side, it was suggested that the five people who said Broaddrick had confided in them soon after the incident could be lying.
 This argument proposes that Rogers and Darden may have developed a grudge against Clinton; in 1980 as governor, he had commuted the life sentence of Guy Lavern Kuehn, the man who murdered their father in 1971.
 Skeptics also noted that even if these people were telling the truth, Broaddrick could have been lying to them at the time the original events took place.

 Some details in Broaddrick's account corresponded with other women's allegations.
 In an interview that emerged after Broaddrick's allegations, Elizabeth Gracen had said that Clinton bit her lip during a consensual encounter that became rough.

 Broaddrick said that after the assault, Clinton told her not to worry about pregnancy because childhood mumps had rendered him sterile.
 When contacted about the issue, Gennifer Flowers, who Clinton later admitted to a sexual relationship with, also said that Clinton had thought he couldn't have children.
 Clinton would go on to father one child, Chelsea Clinton, who was born in 1980.